 Our students are encouraged to study abroad for a semester, especially in the Mediterranean basin at Notre Dame's Rome Global Gateway.
 The Department also supports programs offered by the Intercollegiate Center for Classical Studies in Rome, College Year in Athens, through the Jerusalem Global Gateway, and in Arab-speaking countries.
 Credits earned for course work taken in approved programs can be used to fulfill our major and minor requirements.
 Studying abroad during the summer is also possible.
 Grants are available on a competitive basis for summer language study through the Center for the Study of Languages and Cultures and the Nanovic Institute for European Studies.
-For more information see classics.nd.edu/summer-programs/ or arabic.nd.edu/undergraduate-program/ beyond-the-classroom/.
+For more information see classics.nd.edu/summer-programs/ or <a href="arrange-ar